GSA/digitalgov.gov/content/post/2015-07-08-customer-service-trends-an-update.md

 date: 2015-07-08 10:00:36 -0400
 title: '2015 Customer Service Trends\: a Mid-Year Update'
 summary: 'Earlier this year, we published 15 Government Customer Service Trends for 2015.
 We&rsquo;re halfway through the year now&mdash;how are these trends holding up?
 1. Centralized Customer Offices A few agencies have created centralized customer offices, while others question the need for a single organization that focuses on the customer.
-As the public’soverall satisfaction with'
+As the public’s overall satisfaction with'
 authors: [martha-dorris]
 categories:
   - Managing Digital